The Grammar Page

 The most important things to remember about the days of the week are that

-• Like months and seasons, the days of the week are not capitalized.
+• Like months and seasons, the days of the week in Spanish are not capitalized.

 lunes: Monday